 Allen gave an update on Church Vitality.
-Josh, intern has been working with this group.
+Josh Gibson, our intern, has been working with this group.
 There are about 20 people being trained in Sacred Conversation on Race by Leon Sharp.
 There is a cost involved in this training and St. Louis Association would like some help from the Conference to defray costs.
 Search and Call Consultants program is on hold until the new CM comes on board.
 Staffing Search and Call needs to be discussed.
-Conference Deacons.
-Clergy Learning Groups with available through the Lilly Foundation (Clergy Excellence Group).
+More Conference Deacons need to be recruited.
+Clergy Learning Groups are in the planning stage with funding available through the Lilly Foundation (Clergy Excellence Group).
 2014 has been a very good year.
 The budget is balanced because churches are giving more.
-CC be congratulated for making some tough decisions.
-The office staff has been increased to include a receptionist to Renee.
+Allen stated that CC is to be congratulated for making some tough decisions.
+The office staff has been increased to include a receptionist/administrative assistant to cover the front desk and telephone as well as assist Renee Cordes.

-Jeff reported on Shannondale and thanked the conference for the “new” van which cost $20,000.
+Jeff reported on Shannondale and thanked the conference for the loan for the “new” van which cost $20,000.
 Basket making is in process this weekend.
 Shannondale will become a Red Cross disaster shelter.
-Theverification carbon credits.
+The tree farm will require reverification before the sale of carbon credits can occur.
 Men’s Retreat will be held May1-3 and they will be working on special projects.
 Web page will be updated.
-There will be a celebration of the 20th anniversary of Shannondale for Jeff and his wife.
+There will be a celebration of the 20th anniversary of service to Shannondale for Jeff and his wife.
 Shannondale Carbon, LLC Covenanted Ministry has been formed with Danny Burke, Wes Hurt and Tom Redick as members.

 Jeremy gave the update on Mo-Val.
-Rate increases to other camps.
-The fireside room is being renovated with new bathrooms, carpeting, etc. MO-VAL has a Summer camp staff is in place.
+Rate increases have been made to more closely match other camps.
+The fireside room is being renovated with new bathrooms, carpeting, etc. MO-VAL has recruited an individual to serve as Program Director.
+Summer camp staff is in place.
 There are still some leadership positions open.
-Theincreas alumni giving. guide their .
-Leah explained that the ministry was be empowered to take on more responsibility.
-The Thewill back .
-Ken we acknowledge the hard work of the covenanted ministry.
+The MoVal Covenanted Ministry is focusing on increasing alumni giving.
+Leah Balinsky presented the revised Camp MoVal Covenanted Ministry Charter to guide their leadership of MoVal.
+Leah explained that the covenanted ministry was asking to be empowered to take on more responsibility.
+The review of the proposed charter resulted in several suggestions that would make clearer the role of the Covenanted Ministry.
+The charter will be revised and brought back for review.
+Ken asked that we acknowledge the hard work of the covenanted ministry which has strengthened the ministry at MoVal.

 Laura reported on Leadership Development.
 Laura moved to have Bruce Moeller fill Rick Riedel’s unexpired term.
 Motion carried.
 Laura moved to approve the following slate of officers.